brangerbriz/emerge2016/README.md

 ## Dependencies

 This project is fairly involved and may be difficult to setup on a machine if you are unfamiliar with many of the tools involved.
-Here be dragons.
+If you intend to only install an archive of this project, instead of a new functioning version, see the [*Docker Archive*](#Docker-Archive) section.

 * [NVM (Node Version Manager)](https://github.com/creationix/nvm)
 * [Node.js](https://nodejs.org/) v0.10.x and v0.12.x (or v5.x) installed via NVM.